react-native-community/cli/README.md

 ## Compatibility

-Our release cycle is indepdenent of `react-native`.
+Our release cycle is independent of `react-native`.
 We follow semver and here is the compatibility table:

 | `@react-native-community/cli` | `react-native` |
 | ----------------------------- | -------------- |